lifetechOCMS/docs/navigation.md

 ## 🔀 Available Routing Methods
 Method	Description
-LtRoute::post(key, value)	Handles a POST request with a specific key/value pair LtRoute::get(key, value)	Handles a GET request with a specific key/value pair
+`LtRoute::post(key, value)`	Handles a POST request with a specific key/value pair

+`LtRoute::get(key, value)`	Handles a GET request with a specific key/value pair

+You can also match with numeric or dynamic values:

 ## `Navigation` Class